Kyoko Kimura: Independent circuit (2003–2017)

-World Wonder Ring Stardom (2012-2017)
+World Wonder Ring Stardom (2012–2017)

 In May 2012, Kimura began working regularly for the World Wonder Ring Stardom promotion, where she joined the villainous Kawasaki Katsushika Saikyou Densetsu Plus One stable.
 However, after losing a battle against Natsuki☆Taiyo for the leadership of the stable, Kimura quit the stable on August 5 and formed the new Kimura Monster-gun stable with Hailey Hatred.
 From August 19 to September 30, Kimura took part in the first ever 5★Star GP, making it to the finals, before losing to Yuzuki Aikawa.
 In September, Kimura also began working regularly for the Ice Ribbon promotion, culminating on her and Sayaka Obihiro winning the International Ribbon Tag Team and Reina World Tag Team Championships on December 19, 2012, the latter title owned by the Reina X World promotion.
 On January 14, 2013, Kimura received her first shot at Stardom's top title, the World of Stardom Championship, but was defeated by the defending champion, Nanae Takahashi.
-On March 17, Kimura and Hatred defeated Kawasaki Katsushika Saikyou Densetsu (Natsuki☆Taiyo and Yoshiko) to win the Goddess of Stardom Championship.
+On March 17, Kimura and Hatred defeated Kawasaki Katsushika Saikyou Densetsu (Natsuki☆Taiyo and Yoshiko) to win the Goddesses of Stardom Championship.
 The following November, Kimura teamed with two other Monster-gun stablemates, Alpha Female and The Female Predator "Amazon", to win the Artist of Stardom Championship.
-During November, Kimura also teamed with Act Yasukawa to win the 2013 Goddesses of Stardom Tag Tournament.
-On January 26, 2014, Kimura became the first two-time Goddess of Stardom Champion, when she won title alongside Alpha Female.
+During November, Kimura also teamed with Act Yasukawa to win the 2013 Goddesses of Stardom Tag League.
+On January 26, 2014, Kimura became the first two-time Goddesses of Stardom Champion, when she won title alongside Alpha Female.
 On January 18, 2015, Kimura formed a new version of Monster-gun, named Oedo Tai, with Act Yasukawa, Dragonita, Heidi Lovelace, Hudson Envy and Kris Wolf.

 On April 11, 2015, Kimura made her American debut for Shimmer Women Athletes.

 On August 7, 2016, Kimura defeated her daughter Hana in the first match between the two.
 Following the match, she announced she would be holding her retirement event on January 22, 2017.
 Kimura went on to win a championship with her daughter, when the two, along with Kagetsu, won the Artist of Stardom Championship on October 2, 2016.
 Kimura held her retirement event, entitled "Last Afro", on January 22, 2017, in Korakuen Hall.
 In what was advertised as her retirement match, Kimura teamed with her daughter Hana and husband Isao in a six-person tag team match, where they were defeated by Aja Kong, Meiko Satomura and Minoru Suzuki with Satomura pinning her for the win.
 Afterwards, Kimura wrestled one more bonus match against her daughter, refereed by her husband.
 Hana pinned Kyoko with a big boot to end her career.